Long Island Trust Lawyer

 Revocable Trust vs. Irrevocable Trust

 Every trust is either a revocable trust or an irrevocable trust.
-As the names imply, a revocable trust can be changed or revoked entirely, while an irrevocable trust cannot.
+As the names imply, a revocable trust can be changed or revoked entirely, while an irrevocable trust generally cannot.

 While this is not an exhaustive list, both revocable and irrevocable trusts have the following benefits: